The Elder Scrolls II: Daggerfall: Development

+Olympia, Washington based MediaTech West, which was acquired by Bethesda in 1995, helped develop the game.

 Daggerfall was completed on August 31, 1996, almost three years after production began.
-It was released on September 20, within the game's intended release window.
-Like that of Arena, Daggerfall's release suffered from buggy code.
-It was patchable code, however, a fact that nonetheless left consumers disgruntled.
+It was released in North America on September 20, within the game's intended release window, and in the United Kingdom on November 1.
+Like that of Arena, Daggerfall's release suffered from buggy code; while the game was patched multiple times, users were still upset about its stability.
 The yearning to avoid what were, in LeFay's words, "all the stupid patches we had for Daggerfall" led to a more cautious release schedule in the future.
 Ted Peterson left Bethesda following Daggerfall's release and went to work for a series of companies in Los Angeles and San Francisco: Film Roman, AnyRiver Entertainment, Activision, and Savage Entertainment.

 Community support

 Although Daggerfall did not come with official modding tools like later The Elder Scrolls releases, enthusiasts for the game developed tools on their own to access the game's content soon after its release; as a result, a number of additional quests, graphical enhancements, and gameplay features were developed by third parties.
 Notable works include AndyFall and DaedraFall.

 After the end of official support by Bethesda, some mod makers have repaired bugs in the latest official release of Daggerfall with community patches or engine remakes.
 The DFQFIX quest-fix pack and HackFall were the most recent attempts at this.
 DaggerfallSetup is a community-made Daggerfall installer for modern Windows versions.
 The aim of this project is to install and easily run a fully patched Daggerfall on a modern Windows operating system under usage of the DOSBox emulator.
 This game installer setup contains many official and unofficial patches and also fan translations for several languages, including French, Russian, Spanish, and German.